-Mobile-first used to be the war slogan of the tech giant until a few years ago.
+Mobile-first used to be the war slogan of the tech giants until a few years ago.
 Now, AI-first has replaced the mobile strategy of businesses.
 Although we do not realize it, we are living in a world surrounded by AI-enabled personal assistants that do everything from fetching information from the Internet to playing music over voice commands or even doing menial tasks like setting intelligent reminders.
 They have become the defacto go-getters for the digital generation.

 These virtual assistants are powered by the intelligence supplied by two major technologies – Machine Learning and Deep Learning.
 Machine Learning and Deep Learning have taken over the task of teaching computing systems how to think, understand and react in a given scenario.